BrendanShelton/day-scheduler/README.md

 ## Usage

 Click on the "save" button to the right of the time block after entering text into it to save that text in local storage.
 Time blocks corresponding to past hours have a gray background.
-The one representing the present hour is red and future ones are green
+The one representing the present hour is red and future ones are green.

 https://brendanshelton.github.io/day-scheduler/